babel/rfcs/rfcs/0000-top-level-assumptions.md

 ## Plugin API

-The first parameter passed to the plugins (often known as `api`) should have a new method: `assumptions(name: string): boolean`, which returns whether or not the assumption has been enabled.
-If a plugin is asking about an assumption not supported by the used `@babel/core` version, it will return `false`.
+The first parameter passed to the plugins (often known as `api`) should have a new method: `assumptions(name: string): boolean | undefined`, which returns whether or not the assumption has been enabled.
+If a plugin is asking about an assumption not enabled or not supported by the used `@babel/core` version, it will return `undefined`.

 This is implemented as a function and not as an object whose properties reflect the assumptions because it configures the plugins' caching (they are reinstantiated when an assumption they use changes).